 Objective B. Collect relevant data in order to determine if modification of treatment is needed.

-Objective C. Effectively perform quality patient-centered treatment interventions while minimizing risk to patient, self and others.
+Objective C. Effectively perform quality patient-centered treatment interventions while minimizing risk to the patient, self, and others.

 Goal 2.
 Develop clinicians who possess the necessary professional behaviors to practice as a physical therapist assistant.